rsteinbach61/rsteinbach61.github.io/_posts/2018-05-14-using_an_api_in_my_rails_project.markdown

       response = RestClient::Request.execute( method: :get, url: 'http://www.omdbapi.com/?t=' + @show +  '&type=' + @type + '&plot=full&apikey=OMDB_KEY')
 ```

-Parse the results from OMDB in held in response using JSON.parse.
+Parse the results from OMDB held in response using JSON.parse.
 OMDB offers either JSON or XML as formats for their results.
 JSON is their default so I went with it.

 ```
     JSON.parse(response)
   end
 end

 ```